Sahithi-Sarabu/Web-Dev/exams/exam03/questions.md

  Though having records 1 and 3 with same name, we can easily differentiate both students by storing the records in an object with id as keys.

- Array would be a better option to store steps of pizza making as here we don't need to identify any unique steps, and also there is an order to be followed to make a pizza, and also we need to iterate over entire array to make a pizza.
-And hence using an array to store data would be a good choice.
+ Array would be a better option to store steps of pizza making as we have an order to be followed to make a pizza and we don't need to identify any unique steps.
+Also we need to iterate over entire array to make a pizza.
+Therefore, using an array to store data would be a good choice.

  const steps = [];